International Telecommunication Union ITU

 The ICT Applications and Cybersecurity Division (CYB) is the ITU Telecommunication Development Sector’s focal point to assist developing countries in bridging the digital divide by advancing the use of ICT-based networks, services and applications, and promoting cybersecurity.

-The Division has overall coordination responsibility for Programme 3 of the Doha Action Plan adopted at the 2006 World Telecommunication Development Conference.
-Priority activities include promoting cybersecurity, e-Strategies, ICT applications, Internet and IP networks development, multilingualization, and community telecentres.
+The Division has overall coordination responsibility for Programme 2 of the Hyderabad Action Plan adopted at the 2010 World Telecommunication Development Conference.
+Priority activities include promoting cybersecurity, ICT Applications, and IP-based network-related issues.

 Ongoing Projects